pellucidanalytics/decks/README.md

-# Stacks
+# Decks

-Prototype UI gallery for dealing with the stacks of items.
+Prototype UI gallery for dealing with the collections of items.

 ## Inspirations